Dirk Sterckx

-Dirk Jozef Maria Sterckx (/nl/; born 25 September 1946 in Herent) is a Belgian politician of the Vlaamse Liberalen en Democraten who served as a Member of the European Parliament from 1999 until 2011, representing Flanders.
+Dirk Jozef Maria Sterckx (/nl/; born 25 September 1946 in Herent) is a Belgian politician of Anders (formerly Open Flemish Liberals and Democrats) who served as a Member of the European Parliament from 1999 until 2011, representing Flanders.

 In parliament, Stercks was a member of the Bureau of the Alliance of Liberals and Democrats for Europe and served on the Committee on Fisheries and the Committee on Transport and Tourism.
 He was also a substitute for the Committee on Industry, Research and Energy.